Newton Knight: Reconstruction and later life

 After the end of the war, the Union Army tasked Knight with distributing food to struggling families in the Jones County area.
-He also led a raid that liberated several children who were still being held in slavery in nearby Smith county.
+He also led a raid that liberated several children who were still held in slavery in nearby Smith County.
 Like many Southern Unionists, he supported the Republican Party.
 He had returned to his farm in Jasper County, where he cultivated local crops.

 In 1870, Knight petitioned the federal government for compensation for several members of the Knight Company, including the ten who had been executed by Lowry in 1864.
 He provided sworn statements from several individuals attesting to his loyalty to the Union, including a local judge and a state senate candidate.
 But the federal Court of Claims ruled that "the evidence fails to support the allegation of the petition that the Jones County Scouts were organized for military service in behalf of United States or that they were in sentiment and feeling throughout the war loyal to the Government of the United States."

 Knight supported the Reconstruction administration of Republican Governor Adelbert Ames.
-In 1872 he was appointed as deputy U.S. Marshal for the Southern District.
-As conflict mounted between white paramilitary insurgents and the Republican Reconstruction government, in 1875 Ames appointed Knight as colonel of the First Infantry Regiment of Jasper County, an otherwise all-black regiment defending residents against insurgent activity.
-White Democrats regained control of the state government later that year, and forced Ames out of office.
+In 1872, he was appointed deputy U.S. Marshal for the Southern District.
+As conflict mounted between white paramilitary insurgents and the Republican Reconstruction government, in 1875, Ames appointed Knight as colonel of the First Infantry Regiment of Jasper County, an otherwise all-black regiment defending residents against insurgent activity.
+White Democrats regained control of the state government later that year and forced Ames out of office.
 Reconstruction ended officially in 1877.
 Knight withdrew from politics.

 By the mid-1870s, Knight had separated from his wife, Serena.
-He married Rachel, a freedwoman formerly held as a slave by his grandfather.
+He married Rachel, a freedwoman formerly held in slavery by his grandfather.
 In this period, Knight's grown son, Mat (from his first wife), married Rachel's grown daughter, Fannie, from a previous union.
 Knight's daughter, Molly, married Rachel's son, Jeff, making three interracial families in the community.
 Newton and Rachel Knight had several children before her death in 1889.

 Newton Knight died on February 16, 1922, at the age of 92.
-In spite of a Mississippi law that barred the interment of whites and blacks in the same cemetery, he was buried at his request in what is now called the Knight Family Cemetery, next to Rachel on a hill in Jones County overlooking their farm.
+Despite a Mississippi law that barred the interment of whites and blacks in the same cemetery, he was buried at his request in what is now called the Knight Family Cemetery, next to Rachel on a hill in Jones County overlooking their farm.
 Newton's engraved epitaph read, "He lived for others."

-In 1964, the great-great-grandchildren of Newton Knight and Rachel, 9-year-old Edgar and 8-year-old Randy Williamson had never attended a day of school because local school authorities, fearing violence and opposition from residents, refused their admittance to a white school and, being 1/16 or 1/32 African American, they were considered as whites and consequently barred from being admitted to a black school.
+In 1964, the great-great-grandchildren of Newton Knight and Rachel, 9-year-old Edgar and 8-year-old Randy Williamson, had never attended a day of school because local school authorities, fearing violence and opposition from residents, refused their admittance to a white school.
+However being only 1/16 or 1/32 African American, they were considered white and consequently barred from being admitted to a black school as well.
+In 1965, with assistance from Jasper County, the children were admitted to the Stringer School.
+The children enrolled in the first grade at 10 and 11 years old, and despite their advanced age, did well socially.